-

 How to brew

-Meizhan is a tea for multiple brewing.
-It is recommended to use water at a temperature of 90-95°C for brewing.
-The first brewing time is 15-20 seconds, subsequent brewings - 30-60 seconds.
-Each subsequent infusion will reveal new shades of taste and aroma of tea.
+Meizhan is a tea for multiple steepings.
+It is recommended to use water at a temperature of 90-95°C. The first steeping time is 15-20 seconds, followed by 30-60 seconds for subsequent steepings.
+Each subsequent infusion will reveal new nuances of flavor and aroma.

-Meizhan is a real gift for oolong lovers.
-Its unique taste, aroma and rich history make it one of the most valuable varieties of Chinese tea.
+Meizhan is a true gift for oolong connoisseurs.
+Its unique flavor, aroma, and rich history make it one of the most prized varieties of Chinese tea.

-When dry, the tea has a warm, velvety aroma with a bready-spicy profile with a pleasant spiciness and a hint of dried nuts.
+When dry, the tea has a warm, velvety aroma with a bready-spicy profile, a pleasant spiciness, and a hint of dried nuts.

 After washing, a velvety aroma is added with notes of young green peas, nuts and spices.

-The infusion of red tea Meizhan is dense, rich and thick.
-The taste has a slight bitterness and spicy-woody notes with a nutty ensemble.
+The infusion of Meizhan red tea is dense, rich, and thick.
+The flavor is slightly bitter and features spicy, woody notes with a nutty undertone.

-As the infusions increase, the pleasant bitterness in the taste increases, and the woody-spicy notes intensify.
+As the steepings increase, the pleasant bitterness in the taste increases, and the woody-spicy notes intensify.

 With a ratio of 5 g of dry tea leaves per 150-200 ml, a Yixing clay teapot or gaiwan can withstand 5 full steeps.